vivitsaS/ml-from-scratch/linearRegression/readme.md

 This code can be modified and optimized by using appropriate normalization techniques and different cost functions and evaluation scores (for example, z-score, etc) depending on the nature of the dataset .

+## Implementation Details

+The script defines a `LinearRegression` class with the following methods:

+- `__init__`: Initializes the linear regression model with user-defined learning rate and the number of iterations for training.
+- `fit`: Fits the linear regression model to input data using gradient descent.
+It initializes the model parameters (weights and bias), updates them through iterations, and minimizes the mean squared error.
+- `predict`: Makes predictions for input data using the trained model, resulting in continuous target values.

+## How to Use

+1. Import the script and create an instance of the `LinearRegression` class, specifying the learning rate and the number of iterations.
+2. Prepare your data as NumPy arrays, where `X` represents the features, and `y` is the continuous target variable.
+3. Use the `fit` method to train the model with your data.
+4. Use the `predict` method to make predictions on new data.

+## Dependencies

+This script requires the following Python libraries:

+- NumPy
+- Matplotlib
+- Scikit-learn (for dataset creation and train-test split)

+## Possible Modifications and Variations

+Linear regression can be extended and modified for various use cases.
+Here are a few examples:

+* Multiple Features: In this example, we used linear regression with a single feature.
+You can extend it to handle multiple features by updating the model accordingly.
+* Polynomial Regression: You can extend linear regression to polynomial regression by introducing higher-order terms, allowing it to model more complex relationships.
+* Regularization: Add L1 or L2 regularization to prevent overfitting when dealing with high-dimensional data.
+* Feature Engineering: Consider feature engineering techniques to create more meaningful features for better predictive performance.
+* Real-world Applications: Apply linear regression to various real-world problems, such as predicting housing prices, sales, or any continuous target variable.